 - Shepherd, W, Salamis 480 BC (Osprey Publishing, 2010).

 Simon & Schuster (05 July 2005)Price: $16.99

 11 Sep 490 BCE

-482 BCEThemistocles persuades the Athenians to build a fleet, which saves them at Salamis and becomes their source of power.
+c.
+483 BCEThemistocles persuades the Athenians to significantly expand their fleet, which saves them at Salamis and becomes their source of power.